 At its essence, public relations and healthcare is all about telling a story.
 Your story.

-Whatever medical field you’re in—be it plastic surgery, dermatology, psychology, internal medicine, dermatology, orthopedic medicine —PR firms can help promote a product, service, or individual.
+Whatever medical field you’re in—be it plastic surgery, dermatology, psychology, internal medicine, dermatology, orthopedic medicine —PR firms can help promote a product, service, healthcare facility, or individual.

 To do this, a premier healthcare public relations firm will tailor a team to your marketing needs and goals.
-Once assembled, their mission is to build your name recognition and online presence.
+Once assembled, their mission is to build your name recognition and online presence through wide media coverage.
 PR teams drive this exposure via multiple channels, including:

 - Print – Magazines and newspapers